Hysteria!: Development

 In August 2022, it was announced Peacock had given a straight-to-series order to Hysteria!, a dramatic thriller set during the Satanic panic of the 1980s from writer Matthew Scott Kane.
-Jonathan Goldstein and John Francis Daley will direct and executive produce the series.
-Jordan Vogt-Roberts is set to direct the premiere episode while David A. Goodman will serve as showrunner, writer and executive producer.
+Jonathan Goldstein and John Francis Daley served as directors and executive producers for the series.
+Jordan Vogt-Roberts directed the premiere episode while David A. Goodman served as the showrunner, writer, and executive producer.

+On February 4, 2025, Peacock canceled the series after one season.

 Casting

 In April 2023, it was announced Julie Bowen had been cast as the lead, Linda Campbell, the mother of a teenage outcast.
 Later that month, Emjay Anthony, Chiara Aurelia, Kezii Curtis, Nikki Hahn and Anna Camp had been added to the cast.
 In that same month, it was also reported that Bruce Campbell had joined the cast as Chief Dandridge.
 In February 2024, it was reported that Nolan North, Garret Dillahunt, Elijah Richardson, Milly Shapiro, Allison Scagliotti, and Jessica Treska had joined the cast as Gene, The Reverend, Cliff, Ingrid, Officer Olsen, and Judith, respectively.